Interconnection Data

 - Interconnection Queue Data

 At the bottom of the Interconnection page, you'll find Interconnection Queue Data for projects in the same county as your AOI.
-This data is provided by the ISOs and includes the ISO, owner, capacity, status, projected COD and additional information about projects that are close to your area of interest.
-Currently, this only shows queued projects in ERCOT, although additional ISOs will be added soon.
+This data, provided by the ISOs, includes the owner, capacity, status, projected COD and additional information about projects that are close to your area of interest.

 - FIS: Full Interconnection Study (started or completed)